 Flows are affected by upstream water management and use, including dams and groundwater pumping.
-Surface flow to the Napa River near First Street site is influenced by dams (including Hennessey and Rector dDams) which block about 24-30 percent of the drainage area at First Street (SFEI 2012).
-SFEI reports about 30 percent of the drainage area is upstream of dams.
+Surface flow to the Napa River near First Street site is influenced by dams (including Hennessey and Rector dams) which block about 30 percent of the drainage area at First Street (SFEI 2012).